YangLab-SDU/trRosettaRNA2/README.md

 For more information about the trRosettaRNA2 pipeline, please refer to the first subsection of the METHODS section in the manuscript.

+We also establish a user-friendly [webserver](http://yanglab.qd.sdu.edu.cn/trRosettaRNA/) for trRosettaRNA2.

 Installation
 ----
 ### 1. Environment installation

 It is recommended to use `conda` to manage the Python dependencies, which can be installed following https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation.

 Once the `conda` is installed, a new environment can be created and activated:

 ```bash